paymentwall/paymentwall.github.io/docs/guides-review.md

 * Disable test payment method

-By default, we disable test payment immediately for your project when its status is changed to live.
+By default, we disable the test payment method on your project immediately once its status is changed to live.

 We recommend you to create another project under your Paymentwall account as staging project.